The INTJ Personality

 Parenting can become quite a struggle for the INTJ who cannot turn off this perfectionist mindset.
 As parents, INTJs want their children to grow to be intelligent and independent.
 The INTJ’s patience will wear thin with children who have a hard time being independent.

-Though the problem solving mindset of INTJ parents and their passion of sharing knowledge will likely encourage the child to grow into an intelligent individual, INTJs should still consider the child to be somewhat of a long-term project.
+Though the problem-solving mindset of INTJ parents and their passion of sharing knowledge will likely encourage the child to grow into an intelligent individual, INTJs should still consider the child to be somewhat of a long-term project.
 It may seem insensitive, but the INTJ places emotion very low on the scale of priorities.

-As such, the INTJ is very unlikely to be emotionally supportive and loving parental figure to their child.
+As such, the INTJ is very unlikely to be an emotionally supportive and loving parental figure to their child.
 The INTJ may have difficulty meeting the emotional needs of their child.
 Due to this, it is not uncommon to see emotional distance between the child and INTJ.

 Another drawback of the perfectionist mindset is the inevitable encounter of certain social situations which are beyond the control of the INTJ.
 One of the greatest struggles the INTJ will face, especially as a young adult, is how to deal with people.